 We are also interested in offering outreach - for future reference, but only if we are funded to release that person as there is no capacity currently.
-Staff responsibilities have to be 'backfilled.'
-We are happy for people to come to us to visit.
+Staff responsibilities have to be 'back-filled.'
+We are happy for people to come to visit us.